tracee/tracee/README.md

     * Async EJB calls
     * JMS messaging

-TracEE acts as a gap closer for different types of MDC gaps and enables you to carry your contextual information through your whole application and beyond.
-You may even configure TracEE to map third-party correlation and transaction ids to your logging context without polluting your business logic.
+TracEE acts as a gap closer for different types of MDC gaps and boosts the concept of the MDC by enabling you to carry your contextual information through your whole application and beyond.
+You may easily configure TracEE to map arbitrary third-party correlation and transaction ids to your logging context without polluting your business logic.

 ## On the wire

-So how does an mapped diagnosis context look like on the wire?
-That does depend on the transport.
+So how does a Propagated Invocation Context look like on the wire?
+This naturally depends on the transport.
 The most prominent transports are native java serialization formats, HTTP and SOAP.

-Using Java serialization the invocation context is simply encoded as a java map of strings.
+Using Java serialization the Propagated Invocation Context is simply encoded as a Java map of strings.

-On HTTP-Transports, like JAX-RS or Servlets, JSPs, whatsoever, the invocation context is encoded as a custom HTTP-Header __X-TracEE-Context__ with an JSON encoded invocation context map as value.
+On HTTP-Transports, like JAX-RS or Servlets, JSPs, or whatsoever, the invocation context is encoded as a custom HTTP-Header __X-TracEE-Context__ with an JSON encoded invocation context map as value.

 ```
 GET / HTTP/1.1
-TracEE-Context: {"inRequest":"yes"}
+TPIC: {"inRequest":"yes"}
 User-Agent: Jakarta Commons-HttpClient/3.1
 Host: localhost:2000
 ```